Ilyes-Hammadi/dz-code-academy/README.md

-# dz-code-academy
+# Dz Code Academy

-A youtube video series how to learn to code in Algerian dialect
+A youtube video series on how to learn to code in Algerian dialect